philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 Rosetta helps users generate notes.
 Inputs are deidentified using the Google Cloud Data Loss Prevention (DLP) API.
 The Rosetta backend is hosted on Render.

 Rosetta has unique features:
-- Transparency in reasoning steps taken prior to note generation
+- Transparency in reasoning steps taken prior to generating note
-- Assessment & Plan generation
+- Assessment & Plan support
 - Epic SmartPhrase template support
 - Note conversion to templates for future use
 - Dynamically update generated notes using new input